 The Risk Management Department within the General Insurance Internal Service Fund administers the commercial and self-insurance aspects of the County's casualty risk programs.
-General liability is self-insured to \$500,000 per occurrence, following exhaustion of an initial \$500,000 corridor deductible, thereafter, covered by excess commercial liability insurance up to \$31.5 million per occurrence.
+General liability is self-insured to \$500,000 per occurrence, following exhaustion of an initial \$1,000,000 corridor deductible as of July 1, 2012, thereafter, covered by excess commercial liability insurance up to \$31.5 million per occurrence

 In October 2004, the County joined the California State Association of Counties (CSAC) Excess Insurance Authority, a joint powers authority, for property and earthquake coverage.
 The Authority was formed in 1979 by and for California counties and currently has 54 participating counties, and a number of other public entities.
 The Authority is governed by a Board of Directors composed of one director from each member county appointed by each member county's Board of Supervisors, and five other public entity Board members.
-The Authority, risk is pooled (shared) among the pool participants.
+The Authority annually issues an audited Comprehensive Annual Financial Report.
+Through participation in the Authority, risk is pooled (shared) among the pool participants.
 Accordingly, the premiums are reported as insurance expenses in the General Liability Internal Service Fund as required by GASB Statement No. 10, Accounting and Financial Reporting for Risk Financing and Related Insurance Issues.

 Medical malpractice liability insurance provides liability coverage on a claims made basis, up to \$50 million per incident, with a \$100,000 per occurrence deductible.
 Medical malpractice claims made coverage includes a retroactive date of October 1, 1986.
 Tail coverage for events that occurred prior to October 1, 1986 but have not yet been reported is self-insured.
 In March 2004, the County began participating in the BETA Healthcare Group, a joint powers authority, for the purpose of purchasing medical malpractice insurance.
 This risk-sharing pool program, established as a cost effective alternative to the commercial insurance market, is structured like a traditional insurer in that members are not assessed for excess pool losses.
-Coverage was renewed in July 2011.
+Coverage was renewed in July 2012.